vangberg/gaze/README.markdown

 .. after which the mighty, mighty browser is pointed towards [http://localhost:4567](http://localhost:4567) and all the fine Markdown-files shows up like perfectly pristine HTML pages.

-## Highlight That Syntax (only Markdown, I guess)

-To enable syntax highlighting on your Ruby code blocks add

-    {:lang=ruby html_use_syntax=true}

-below your code block, with max three indentations.

-Add it to the top of the Markdown file to enable all over the place.

 ## Requirements Are OK

     require 'sinatra'
-    require 'syntax'

 ## Formatting